-What you should do after an accident for your lawsuit
+What you should do for your lawsuit after an accident

 Be sure to keep all doctor and therapy appointments and be on time.
-Every time you visit a doctor, tell the doctor where you have pain, even if you told your doctor many times before, because your doctor will record your statements on your medical record for that day.
+Every time you visit a doctor, tell the doctor where you have pain, even if you told your doctor many times before because your doctor will record your statements on your medical record for that day.
 The insurance company will only offer a settlement based upon your medical records.
 Every missed doctor’s and therapy appointment will damage and devalue your case.
 Let us know when you are no longer being treated for your injuries so we can order a copy of your medical records.

 If you are injured, you must seek medical treatment if you want to be compensated for your injury.
 Your medical records will be the evidence used to prove your injuries and how much you are entitled to be compensated because of your accident.
-If you do not have insurance coverage to pay for medical treatment, let us know and we can arrange for you to receive medical treatment without having to pay out-of-pocket If you have been injured in any accident.
+If you do not have insurance coverage to pay for medical treatment, let us know and we can arrange for you to receive medical treatment without having to pay out-of-pocket If you have been injured in an accident.

-Keep a precise record of every out of pocket expense that you incur as a result of your accident.
+Keep a precise record of every out-of-pocket expense that you incur as a result of your accident.
 Obtain receipts for all expenditures, (i.e., taxis, prescriptions, doctors, etc.) so we can include these expenses in your case.
 If in doubt about any particular expense, keep a record of it and forward a copy to us.

 If you are employed and have lost time from work (you don’t have to be injured while working on the job), you must notify your employer immediately and give your employer a “Notice and Proof of Claim for Disability Benefits” form.
 You must have your doctor fill out the claim form and then give it back to your employer within 20 days of the accident to file with their disability insurance carrier.

 If your accident occurred while you were working for an employer or during paid company time, please let us know immediately.
-Your medical bills will then be paid by workers compensation insurance.
+Your medical bills will then be paid by workers’ compensation insurance.

 SOCIAL WEBSITES & EMAIL